joshuagryphon/plastid/docs/source/glossary.rst

     half-open
-        In :term:`half-open` coordinate systems, the end coordinate of a :term:`feature` is defined as the first position **NOT** included in the feature. :term:`half-open` coordinates are typical in Python, where all slicing and indexing of lists, strings, or other sliceable objects use :term:`0-indexed` and :term:`half-open` coordinate representation.
+        In :term:`half-open` coordinate systems, the end coordinate of a :term:`feature` is defined as the first position **NOT** included in the feature.
+So, in this representation, the end coordinate of a 3-nucleotide :term:`feature` that starts at position 3 would be 7.

+         :term:`half-open` coordinates are typical in Python,
+        where all slicing and indexing of lists, strings, or other sliceable objects use :term:`0-indexed` and :term:`half-open` coordinate representation.